 For postcards: I ADORE handmade postcards!!
 But if you don't make your own, I also like maps, native plants or animals, quirky local sites, artsy stuff.

 For tea swaps: my favorites are flavored white or green teas.
-Also like herbal or rooibos and chai mixes.
-Black tea tends to be too dark/bitter for me, but my husband likes most of those.
+Also like oolongs, and herbal or rooibos, and chai mixes.
+Big fan of spicy hot chocolate.
+I'm slowly learning to appreciate black teas blends.
+My husband is a big fan of Earl Grey/Gray and its variants.
 And this may sound a bit whiny, but I consider a bag of ordinary Lipton to be the tea-swap-equivalent of 'sticker slapping' (representing little time or effort).

 For recipe swaps, I have recipe boxes for 3x5 and 4x6 cards, and a file folder for 8.5x11 paper.
 So I'm flexible on formats.
 I love to cook from fresh & seasonal ingredients, and I like ethnic recipes and "food with flavors" (interesting spices).
-And chocolate - I loves me some chocolate!
+And I'm a big fan of chocolate.

 Be brave.
 Be truly brave.
 I mean, don't get carried away.
 Stay out of the Dog Park.
 And don't run with knives.
 And, for crying out loud, don't cry out loud.
 You'll upset the bears, which are emotionally fragile animals that are already very uncomfortable with themselves.